 Key audit matter How the scope of our audit addressed the key audit matter Valuation of unquoted investments (Note 10 to the financial statements) We consider the valuation of unquoted investments to be the most significant audit area as there is a high level of estimation uncertainty involved in determining the unquoted investment valuations.
 There is an inherent risk of management override arising from the unquoted investment valuations being prepared by the Portfolio Manager, who is remunerated based on the value of the net assets of the fund, as shown in Notes 3 and 19.
 We assessed the design and implementation of controls relating to the valuation of unquoted investments.
 This included obtaining an understanding of the sources of key inputs, judgements and significant estimates used as well as the oversight and governance structures in relation to the valuation process.
 Our sample for the testing of unquoted investments was stratified according to risk considering, inter alia, the value of individual investments, the nature of the investment and the subjectivity of the valuation technique.
 For all unquoted investments in our sample we: Challenged whether the valuation methodology was the most appropriate in the circumstances under the International Private Equity and Venture Capital Valuation ("IPEV") Guidelines and the applicable accounting standards.
 We have recalculated the value attributable to the Company, having regard to the application of enterprise value across the capital structures of the investee companies.
-For investments sampled that were valued using less subjective valuation techniques (external offers and price of recent investment reviewed for indicators of changes in fair value since the funding round) we: • verified the cost or price of recent investment to supporting documentation; • considered whether the investment was an arm's length transaction through reviewing the parties involved in the transaction and checking whether or not they were already investors of the investee company; • considered whether there were any indications that the cost or price of recent investment was no longer representative of fair value considering, inter alia, the current performance of the investee company and the milestones and assumptions set out in the investment proposal; and • considered whether the price of recent investment is supported by alternative valuation techniques.
+For investments sampled that were valued using less subjective valuation techniques (external offers and price of recent investment to supporting documentation; verified the cost or price of recent investment to supporting documentation; considered whether the investment was an arn's length transaction through reviewing the parties involved in the transaction and checking whether or not they were already investors of the investee company; considered whether there were any indications that the cost or price of recent investment was no longer representative of fair value considering, inter alia, the current performance of the investee company and the milestones and assumptions set out in the investment proposal; and considered whether the price of recent investment proposal; and